johnchrishays/deepfake/README.md

 ## Model
 Suggestions from Prof. Krishnaswamy:
 * Convolutional autoencoder for dimensionality reduction on image frame.
+* Tranformers for classifying as fake or not fake.
 See seminal paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) for an overview.
-* Tranformers for classifying as fake or not fake